Updated December 2019

 Palo Alto is home to Stanford University.
 Two great downtown areas, top-performing K-12 schools and a wonderful neighborhood feeling and a very vibrant downtown.
 Click on links to see additional information the Palo Alto Community and Schools.

-Palo Alto homes are in the $2.0M to $5.0M price range.
+Palo Alto homes start at $2.0M.
 Their outstanding performing K-12 school district commands a high price.
 The chart above shows the distribution of prices for homes by number of bedrooms.

-The Annual Median Price is on-track to decline by 3.5% in 2019.
+The Annual Median Price declined by 3.7% in 2019.
 This would be the second decline over the past 10 years.
+The 2019 median price is still higher than 2017.

 The supply of New Listings (blue line) remains at historic lows at levels consistent with the past eight years.
-The number of Closed Sales (red line) is on-track to be the lowest in 20 years.
+Interestingly, the number of Closed Sales (red line) is trending downward and is at the lowest point in 20 years.

-The Palo Alto homes sold for an average of $1,673 per SQFT in 1H2019.
+The Palo Alto homes sold for an average of $1,644 per SQFT in 2019.
 The $/SQFT does vary widely.
-The scatter chart above shows the $/SQFT for homes sold in 2018 by the size of the home.
+The scatter chart above shows the $/SQFT by the size of the home.
 This gives you an idea of range of both $/SQFT and the size of homes in Palo Alto.

 This Monthly Median Price provides additional insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The supply of New Listings in Palo Alto is fairly consistent with prior years.
+The supply of New Listings in Palo Alto is consistent with prior six years.
 Note the seasonality with December typically being the low-point during the year.

 The number of Closed Sales appears to be slightly less in 2019.
 Note that the Closed Sale numbers are reported at the close of escrow, which is typically one month after the actual sale (In-contract)